joostdecock/site/_posts/2017-09-07-email-spam-problems.md

 ---
 layout: blog
 title: "Thanks for nothing Microsoft; Email shouldn't be this hard"
-linktitle: Thanks for nothing Microsoft
+linktitle: "Thanks for nothing Microsoft"
 img: full.jpg
-caption: Would you close a lane because one driver was playing their music too loud?
+caption: "Would you close a lane because one driver was playing their music too loud?"
 author: joostdecock
 category: site
 blurb: "It's damn near impossible for people with a Hotmail/Outlook/MSN/Live email address to sign up for this website."